3-manifolds/knot_floer_homology/README.rst

   >>> ans['seifert_genus']
   3

-It can also return the simplified “UV = 0” knot Floer chain complex, do::
+It can also return the simplified UV = 0 knot Floer chain complex, do::

   >>> help(knot_floer_homology.pd_to_hfk)